ValveSoftware/Dota-2/README.md

 * The game requires a 64-bit capable CPU and distribution
 * If using nVidia proprietary drivers on Linux, please update to 340.xx or newer before filing a bug report
+* If using Mesa on Linux, please update to 10.5.9 or newer before fixing a bug report.

 If the game fails to launch with a "missing executable" error, please use Steam to [verify the integrity](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335) of the game's files in order to acquire the missing binaries.